Is the U.S. military as modern and up-to-date as it should be for the defense of our country?

 We hope he can attain approval and money to make this all happen.

-Well here we are in a new year and an Army that needs modernization.
+Well here we are with an Army that needs modernization.

 We now have a new President and hopefully, the Army, along with the other United States military branches will get all the tools and training they need to be able to defend our country and assets.